Is it healthy to go outside? That’s a question that I saw recently. Is that a concern you have?

 A good air filter will give you clean air.
 This is a great option if you have allergies or asthma because it should remove the particles in the air that bother you.

 You have to be careful with some air filters.
-Some generate negative ions that could trigger your asthma or allergies.
+Some generate ozone that could trigger your asthma or allergies.
 They claim that the ozone is good and acts like a disinfectant that kills biologicals like bacteria and viruses.
 The thing is, you are a biological too.

 The other option, the choice that I take as often as possible, is to open my windows.
 It allows the air in my home to escape so that we don’t experience any buildup of toxic chemicals.
 Also, natural air contains trace amounts of viruses, bacteria and other things to help build your immune system.
 Clean, sterile air can only degrade your immune response.

 A good vitamin D3 supplement can make up for the lack of sunlight in that regard.

 They say that full-spectrum lamps can help you with the emotional aspect of getting enough sunlight.
 I don’t know if that really works or not because it’s not an issue I’ve ever experienced.
 That is usually what they promote them for though.

 One thing I do know about full-spectrum lamps is that they are great for reading.
 Have you ever noticed that you can read something more easily if it is lit by natural sunlight?
 I don’t mean when it is so bright reflecting off the page that it blinds you.
 Try it for yourself.
 Look at a page in a novel under a regular lightbulb and then with natural sunlight through a window.
 I can always read much better with the sunlight.
 I get the same effect with my full-spectrum lamp.

 You would think that there wouldn’t be a way to connect to the Earth from inside, but you would be wrong.
 Actually, if your home is wired correctly, there is a direct electrical connection to the ground at every electrical outlet.